AdobeDocs/experience-cloud.en/help/website-implementation/pages/integrations.md

 # Experience Cloud Integrations

-In this lesson, you will get a quick review of the key integrations between the solutions you have just implemented.
-The good news is that in this tutorial, you added the solutions in such a way so as to support the integrations.
-You don't need to do any additional work in this lesson besides reading and validating!
+In this lesson, you will review the key integrations between the solutions you  just implemented.
+The good news is that by completing the earlier lessons, you have already implemented the code-aspects of the integrations!
+You don't need to do any additional work in this lesson besides reading and validating.

 ## Learning Objectives

 At the end of this lesson, you will be able to:

-1. Understand the basic use cases for Audience Sharing, Analytics for Target (A4T) and Customer Attributes integrations
+1. Explain the basic use cases for Audience Sharing, Analytics for Target (A4T) and Customer Attributes integrations
 1. Validate the basic client-side implementation aspects of these integrations

 ## Prerequisites